SEO A/B Testing: A Complete Guide to Testing and Improving Organic Search Performance

 A price comparison site tested adding the current year and month to titles of key landing pages.
 The test had three goals: increase page relevance, improve click-through rate from search results, and demonstrate content freshness to users and search engines.

-The test produced a 1268 percent increase in click difference.
+The test produced a 1268 percent increase in the average daily click difference between the test and control groups.
 This result demonstrates how a relatively small change can produce massive gains in a short time period.

 SEO A/B test chart showing the impact of adding year and month to page titles, with a positive uplift in click difference between control and test groups.